 Depending on these factors you may experience a trickle of amniotic fluid instead of what movies have you expecting — a popping sensation and a gush of liquid.
 If the amount isn’t giving you a clear indication, move on to color.

 See a yellowish color?
-Then you can put the wetness on your underwear down to urinary incontinence.
-And it’s not surprising—your baby’s head is putting a tremendous amount of pressure on your poor bladder.
+Then you can probably put the wetness on your underwear down to urinary incontinence.
+And it’s not surprising — your baby’s head is putting a tremendous amount of pressure on your poor bladder.

 Does it appear clear to white and bit creamy?
 Then you’re likely dealing with vaginal discharge.
 It can feel very liquid when it’s coming out, but it will appear thicker in consistency when it collects.